hlcy-404/H-MMOE/README.md

 # Challenging Dataset and Filter-Group Mixture-of-Experts Model for Remote Sensing Forged Target Perception Understanding

-This is the initial version of the Real-RSCM dataset and FG-MMoE Framework.
+This is the initial version of the Real-RSCM dataset and FG-MoE Framework.

 ### Installation